 WORK IN PROGRESS

-Alemzadeh, Maryam Perpetual Flux: Revolutionary Guards and State Building in Iran (Book Manuscript in Progress).
+Alemzadeh, Maryam Revolution as Praxis: The Rise of Iran's Islamic Revolutionary Guards Corps (Book Manuscript in Progress).

 Alemzadeh, Maryam.
 “Boundaries of Expertise: Revolutionary Guards' Selective Professionalism in the Iran-Iraq War” (Article in Progress).

 Alemzadeh, Maryam.
 “Routines of a Revolution: State Building and Everyday Practice in 1979 Iran” (Article in Progress).